jonspock/docker-based-gitian-builder/README.md

 The first command (build_builder.sh) builds the Linux container and sets up all the prerequisites within the container.
 The second command (run_builder.sh) actually launches the build process and sends the results to standard output.
 When the final build is complete, you will see a list of hashes and the final artifact names, the following is an example:

-> 1924cc6e201e0a1729ca0707e886549593d14eab9cd5acb3798d7af23acab3ae  bitcoin-0.12.1-linux32.tar.gz
+> 1924cc6e201e0a1729ca0707e886549593d14eab9cd5acb3798d7af23acab3ae  devault-0.12.1-linux32.tar.gz
-> e57e45c1c16f0b8d69eaab8e4abc1b641f435bb453377a0ac5f85cf1f34bf94b  bitcoin-0.12.1-linux64.tar.gz
+> e57e45c1c16f0b8d69eaab8e4abc1b641f435bb453377a0ac5f85cf1f34bf94b  devault-0.12.1-linux64.tar.gz
-> 58410f1ad8237dfb554e01f304e185c2b2604016f9c406e323f5a4db167ca758  src/bitcoin-0.12.1.tar.gz
+> 58410f1ad8237dfb554e01f304e185c2b2604016f9c406e323f5a4db167ca758  src/devault-0.12.1.tar.gz
-> 09ce06ee669a6f2ae87402717696bb998f0a9a4721f0c5b2d0161c4dcc7e35a8  bitcoin-linux-0.12-res.yml
+> 09ce06ee669a6f2ae87402717696bb998f0a9a4721f0c5b2d0161c4dcc7e35a8  devault-linux-0.12-res.yml

 If you don't specify tag, url, or path to gitian config, or use the convenience scripts, then the docker run command will use the defaults located in the Dockerfile 'CMD' value.
 Keep in mind the 'config' value is a path in the container, not on the host system.
-The bitcoin directory is located in /shared/bitcoin, this means the config would be in /shared/bitcoin/contrib/gitian-descriptor.
+The devault directory is located in /shared/devault, this means the config would be in /shared/devault/contrib/gitian-descriptor.
 You may also use a relative path to the gitian-builder directory.
-The gitian-builder is located in /shared/gitian-builder, so the config value could be '../bitcoin/contrib/gitian-descriptor/gitian-linux.yml'.
+The gitian-builder is located in /shared/gitian-builder, so the config value could be '../devault/contrib/gitian-descriptor/gitian-linux.yml'.

 When running the docker build, using '-v host absolute path:/shared/cache' will ensure a build cache is retained across subsequent builds.
 Subsequently, using '-v host absolute path:/shared/result' will ensure that final manifests and binaries are available to you from your host system.
 You can leave out the volume information if you don't need to retain a build cache or results.
 If you do use a shared cache and/or result directory, please ensure it is readable and writeable by the user running the container.
 Changing ownership for these directories is host operating system specific.
 For Mac OS X, it is usually sufficient to ensure the user that runs 'docker run' owns cache and result directory and can also write to those directories as well.